 This fruit is a powerhouse of magnesium and potassium, which serve as natural sleep aids for your body.
 If you are feeling wide awake at late into the night, try a banana or two to get yourself to sleep.
 You can even whip yourself up a thick sugar-free banana shake before you go to bed.

 Walnuts contain an amino acid called tryptophan that helps induce and enhance sleep.
 This amino acid is responsible for the production of melatonin and serotonin, which improve the quality of our sleep by regulating the sleep cycles.
 The best part about walnuts is that they contain melatonin, so they are not only helping in the production of melatonin, but they add a little more to help you fall asleep even faster.

 A cup of pumpkin seeds contains around 420 mg of magnesium, which is the daily recommendation of the National Health Institute.
 Magnesium is also a sleep-inducing agent for your body.
 If you cannot find pumpkin seeds, flaxseeds or sunflower seeds are great substitutions.

 The search for the elusive “good night’s sleep” can be frustrating and exhausting.
 Before you reach for an over-the-counter sleep aid, try some of the natural remedies to get your body on the right path to sound sleep!

 I hope you found this helpful.
-Be sure to join me on my Facebook page, Inspiring a Fit & Healthy Life, where I share more information, tips and recipes to help you live a happier, healthier life.
+Be sure to join me in my Facebook group, Fit Over 40, where I share more information, tips and recipes to help you live a happier, healthier life.